eclipse-color-theme/eclipse-color-theme/README.md

 1. Go to the *syntax coloring* preferences page of the editor, e.g. *C/C++->Editor->Syntax Coloring*.

-2. Look at the colour theme keys of one theme (I suggest you use Zenburn for that) in this plugin's `ColorThemeManager` class and set up the syntax colouring using the colours defined there.
+2. Look at the colour theme keys of one theme (See `ColorThemeKeys` for all available keys) and set up the syntax colouring using the colours defined there.

 3. Open the editor's preferences file, e.g. *workspace/.metadata/.plugins/org.eclipse.core.runtime/.settings/org.eclipse.cdt.ui.prefs*
 and create a new subclass of `ThemePreferenceMapper` where you map the colour theme's keys to those of the editor.
+In the future, all mappings will be defined as XML, so you might as well see if the capabilities of the `GenericMapper` are sufficient for your mapping (it doesn't support custom entries or dependent entries right yet).
+If so, just create a new xml file named after the plugin ID in the `mapper` package.

+4. Instantiate and add your mapper in `ColorThemeManager`.

 License
 -------